-Amaya Diana
+Amaya Diana (Amaya.Diana@pennmedicine.upenn.edu)

-Matt Guido
+Matt Guido (Matt.Guido@pennmedicine.upenn.edu)

-Fridays, Noon – 3 PM

-Penn Biden Center

-101 Constitution Ave. at C Street, NW

-Suite 600 W

-Washington, D.C.

 Prof. Pearlstein Office Hours

-Tues/Thurs.
-2-3:30 (Fairfax Campus)
+Tuesdays 2-3:30 (Fairfax Campus)

 Fridays 11-11:45 (Biden Center)

+and by appointment

+Assistant: Sharon Wood (swood8@gmu.edu)

+Prof. Emanuel Office Hours

+By appointment only

 Course Description

 The purpose of this course is to provide students with an understanding of how decisions and policy are really made in Washington.
-Through eight case studies the course will explore policy debates, political dealing, institutional dynamics and the personalities, motivations, and ambitions of the people involved in enacting legislation and operating the federal government.
+Through eight case studies, the course will explore post-World War II policy debates, political dealing, institutional dynamics and the personalities, motivations, and ambitions of the people involved in enacting legislation and operating the federal government.
 The role of interest groups, think tanks and the media will also be examined.
 The course will use Socratic-style lectures, class discussions, and weekly class speakers to explore these issues.
-In the final weeks of the course, students working in groups with politically-like-minded colleagues will be tasked with coming up with comprehensive, politically-realistic policy proposals to deal with immigration, poverty and racial justice.
+In the final weeks of the course, students working in groups of politically-like-minded colleagues will be tasked with coming up with comprehensive, politically-realistic policy proposals to regulate big tech, reduce poverty and secure the promise of racial justice.
 To enroll, students should have familiarity with, and interest in, modern American politics and government.

 Two Schools, One Course

-This course will be offered jointly to students from both the University of Pennsylvania and George Mason University by one professor from each school.
-The course will be held on neither campus, but at Penn’s Biden Center located at the base of Capitol Hill in Washington D.C.
-Once enrolled, students from both schools will attend the same class sessions, read the same materials and be evaluated in the same manner.
-To accommodate differences in academic calendars, students at both schools are asked to make some slight adjustments to their schedules at the beginning and the end of the semester and during spring break (see Class Schedule, below).
-Professors will take steps to ensure that each student is able to accommodate the unique structure of the course.
+This course will be offered jointly to students from both the University of Pennsylvania and George Mason University and co-taught by one professor from each school.
+The course will be held on neither campus, but rather at Penn’s Biden Center located at the base of Capitol Hill in Washington D.C.
+Students from both schools will attend the same class sessions, read the same materials and be evaluated in the same manner.
+To accommodate differences in academic calendars, students at both schools will be required to make slight adjustments to their schedules at the beginning and the end of the semester and during spring break (see Class Schedule, below).
+The course will meet Fridays from noon until 3:30, with a half hour break for lunch.

-Course material—readings, group listing, periodic announcements, quizzes, grades—for Penn students will be available through Canvas, for Mason students through Blackboard.
+Course materials—this syllabus, some of the assigned readings, lecture slides, presentation group assignments,, periodic announcements—through Canvas, the normal course platform for Penn students to which Mason students will also have access for this course.
+Mason students can find much of the same material, as well as their quiz and paper grades, at the Govt 467 site on Blackboard.

+Penn students will be provided Amtrak tickets to attend all class sessions held at the Biden Center.
+Trains will leave from Philadelphia’s 30th St. Station shortly after 9:30 am and from Washington’s Union Station shortly after 4:00 pm.

+Mason students will be provided with Metro cards which can be picked up from Sharon Wood in Prof. Pearlstein’s office (East Building, 207) Monday through Thursday during the first week of semester between 8 am and noon.
+The Biden Center is a short walk from the Metro Red Line stations at Union Station.

 Class Sessions